 Destroying history in the name of environmentalism.
 When is it ever gonna change?

-Mining and agriculture in some states have nearly been wholly eliminated which causes a chain reaction through the lives of every American.
+Mining and agriculture in some states have nearly been wholly eliminated which causes a chain reaction in the lives of every American.

 We need to understand that things are changing now!